christopheradams/elixir_style_guide/README.md

 * Use one module per file unless the module is only used internally by another module (such as a test).
-* Use underscored file names for `CamelCase` module names.
+* Use underscored file names for `PascalCase` module names.

 ```elixir
 # file is called some_module.ex